 Before ramping up your organization’s matching gift efforts for Match Month, it’s a good idea to take a look inward.
 Hopefully, your internal fundraising team should be well-versed in matching gift information.
 But perhaps you’ve had a few new team members join since your last group training, or maybe your staff (and volunteers!) could just use a refresher.

 The solution?
 Start off Matching Gift Month right with your own team.
 Take the opportunity to reiterate the importance of corporate matching gift programs.
-Provide access to educational resources (tip: we have some fantastic free eBooks, blog posts, and webinars at Double the Donation).
+Provide access to educational resources (tip: we have some fantastic free eBooks, blog posts, webinars, and even an online Matching Gift Academy at Double the Donation).
 Practice asking common matching gift questions, ensuring that all individuals have the knowledge and assets to answer them.

 When it comes to driving matching gift revenue, your internal team encompasses your greatest assets.
 Make sure they’re ready to advocate for the opportunities as best they can!